mguinea/laravel-robots/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## TODO
-- File writer service and tests
 - Add building from a Data Source
 - Add to README some tags, travis, downloads...
-- Upload to Packalyst and Packagist
 - Write a post about this package